top of page

-We have been working in the business and human rights field for over 25 years.
+We have been working in the business and human rights field for about 30 years.
 This has included providing independent advice, research, information and training.

 We have worked with transnational and national companies, governments, law and other professional firms, civil society, intergovernmental bodies and industry associations.

 We adopt an inclusive approach in all these activities: with people; in law; and for outcomes.

 We are lawyers, who understand the importance of law as part of risk and compliance issues for good decision-making.
 We are respected advisers on law reform matters, and have experience in applying business and human rights issues around the world.